 Aphrodite recruits the Furies, Poseidon, Cyclops and Hephaestus, god of fire and forger of weapons.
 Hera ramps up this arms race by summoning not only the warrior Athena but also the war god himself, Ares.
 And this is no mere spat among the Olympians.
 This is for their survival.

-As the narrative moves from Karkhedon to Scilia and on to Italia, the mortals struggle on, protecting their loves and striving for their destinies even as the Olympians wreak havoc.
+As the narrative moves from Karkhedon to Scilia and on to Italia, the Olympians plot and interfere causing grief.
+But the mortals struggle on, trying to protect the ones they love while striving for their destinies.
 Julian Barr brings to life Dido’s anguish at being abandoned by her lover Aeneas’ , his clumsy attempts to connect with his son Julos who resents being pulled away from Dido, the only mother figure he has known, Lavinia’s attempts to live up to her father’s memory, Beroe’s smouldering grief at the loss of her partner.

 There are many reasons for me to give this trilogy my whole hearted recommendation: it brings to life the misty times of legend, it delivers Virgil’s stories in an exciting form to a modern audience, it contains maps and superb illustrations (like the one above), and anyway I simply love stories like this.